 Another story has to do with at least a few of the prisoners being artists.
 While housed in the prisoner area, the prisoners would paint pictures on the internal walls of the fort.
 These "paintings" were visible for years, but I do not know if any of the pictures still exist.
 Some remnants of the pictures may be barely visible, but the elements have mostly "erased" the paintings.
 Another part to this story is that one of the prisoners painted a picture of the original bridge at Cedar Creek looking Easterly as shown.
-(More research will provide more information.
-The name of the artist is not legible and there is more to this story.)

 The following is a presentation of several combined stories regarding the operation of the P.O.W.
 Camp.
 While so much has been lost over time, I have tried to give the reader a glimpse of how the prisoners were handled at Fort Saulsbury.

 The prisoners were assigned to various local operations which mostly were area farms.
 During the day, they would go to work on a farm, for instance, helping local farmers get the work done.
 The farmer paid the government for the labor.
 Fort Saulsbury would provide the lunches for the prisoners where they worked.
 The men usually had one of their own that acted as foreman.
 As reported by some of the farmers, the arrangement worked out very well.
 The prisoners were doing something productive and the government was getting some of the costs reimbursed.
 The farmers were getting some extra work done.
 I have also heard that prisoners could have an escorted trip into town on Saturdays to purchase personal items.